PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Client team is shown first in the dropdown.
     - **Client Team**
       - It shows all associated users of the family.
+      - Shows CA Pool at last of the dropdown.
+Shows `Client Associate` as a secondary information.
       - Sorting order:
           - Primary sorting on roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
           - Secondary sorting on alphabetical order of user name.